 I went on to complete my BA in Psychology and gave the commencement address that year for my graduating class.
 Then, it was on to graduate school, where I was given the opportunity to publish a first-authored paper in an academic journal, and to do a study abroad - my first time living outside the US!

 When I returned to the US and finished my Master's in Counseling, I began my post-graduate training in an Intensive Outpatient setting.
 There, I became interested in the impact of early-life traumatic experiences (abuse, neglect, bullying, incest, witnessing domestic or community violence, sexual assault, racial or gender discrimination) on the way people think and behave as adults.
-The results of the CDC-Kaiser ACE Study <https://www.cdc.gov/violenceprevention/aces/index.html> really inspired me to continue my training in the treatment of trauma.
-Currently I am pursuing a Level 1 certification in Sensorimotor treatment, a body-mind treatment for trauma.
+The results of the CDC-Kaiser ACE Study (see https://www.cdc.gov/violenceprevention/aces/index.html) really inspired me to continue my training in the treatment of trauma.
+Currently I am pursuing Level 1 training in Sensorimotor Psychotherapy for Trauma.
+Resources for clients are available at https://sensorimotorpsychotherapy.org/resources/

 How we have been treated in the past is not Who We Are!